 Refurbished Computer Programs

 This program obtains donations of computers from corporate and other sources and refurbishes them, if needed.
 The computers then can be provided to persons with disabilities for a low fee.
 Available computer systems depend on what systems have been donated to the Institute.
 A letter of necessity written by a case manager, doctor or similar individual on their stationary is required.
+You must be able to pick up the equipment from their Kansas City office and there is not an option for delivery or shipping.
 For more information, call the Arts Tech at (816) 461-0201 or write to them at 1522 Holmes St., Kansas City, MO 64108.
 Visit their website at: http://www.artstech-kc.org/ComputerRedistribution/ComputerRedistribution.html

 Voluntary Action Center Phone

 This program provides recycled computers for residents in Columbia, MO on occasion.
 Their eligibility changes from time to time so contact them directly if you are a resident of Columbia, MO at (573) 874-2273.
+To qualify you must: live within Columbia city limits; Have a school aged child living at the address (K – 12) and do not currently have a computer at home.
 Visit there website at: vacmo.org

 Disability Specific Resources